bradley-frank/bradley-frank.github.io/about.md

 layout: about
 ---

 Hi there!
 I am Bradley Frank, a South African Astrophysicist, with an expertise in Radio Astronomy.
-I am a Lecturer at the Dept. of Astronomy at the University of Cape Town, and am a Senior Researcher and Project Lead with the Inter-University Institute for Data Intensive Astronomy.
+I am a Senior Developer with the Science Data Processing Team at the South African Radio Astronomical Observatory (SARAO, https://ska.ac.za), and a Senior Researcher and Project Lead with the Inter-University Institute for Data Intensive Astronomy.

 This website is my personal research space where I share highlights related to my work as an astronomer.